AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 portable to a wide-variety of machines of differing word-sizes and endianness.
 This program was originally written in SPARK 2005 by Rod Chapman as a case study for the applicability of SPARK to cryptographic code.
-For details on this case study, see the paper `"SPARKSkein: A Formal and Fast Reference Implementation of Skein"` (at http://www.adacore.com/knowledge/technical-papers/sparkskein/).
+For details on this case study, see the article `"SPARKSkein: A Formal and Fast Reference Implementation of Skein"` (at http://www.adacore.com/knowledge/technical-papers/sparkskein/).
 The program in the toolset distribution is the SPARK 2014 version of this case study.